 Frequently asked questions

-What is the typical cost to replace a roof in Louisville after hail damage?
+What is the typical cost to replace a 2,000 square foot roof in Louisville?

-What percentage of my insurance claim will I have to pay out of pocket?
+What is a wind/hail deductible and how much will I pay out of pocket?

-Do I need a permit to replace my roof in Louisville?
+Do I need to obtain a permit for roof replacement in Louisville?

 Wind/hail deductible notice